svetlioblu/Node.js/README.md

 - npm i
 - npm start <br>

+Open http://localhost:5000 to view it in your browser.<br>
 ***Functionlaity*** <br>
 CRUD Rubik's Cubes from DB.<br>
 Search by name and difficuly level from the home page <br>